-This exact situation might be your biggest fear in implementing a CSR program of your own or, worst case, this scenario sounds oddly familiar.
+This exact situation might be your biggest fear in implementing a CSR program of your own or, even worse; this scenario sounds oddly familiar.
 Whichever it may be, employee participation is probably a concern.
 Lose the anxiety.
-Use these 5 tips to encourage your employees to give back with your company giving program.
+Use these five tips to encourage your employees to give back with your company giving program.

 1. Focus on the Mission.